Whitby Lifeboat Station: History

 The lifeboat stations in Whitby are detailed as follows;

 The lifeboat stations have always been in different locations in Whitby on the mouth of the River Esk; between 1822 and 1863, it was located on the original East Pier on the east bank of the river.
 The present day lifeboat station is also on the east side of the river (further upstream) and was opened in 1919, although another building housed a second lifeboat on the west side of the river between 1895 and 1957.
-This building has since been re-opened as the Whitby Lifeboat Museum.
+A new station building was built on the site in 1895, and this building has since been re-opened as the Whitby Lifeboat Museum.

 The lifeboat disaster of 1861, where twelve of the lifeboatmen died, prompted a local fund-raising effort for their widows and children.
 This eventually raised over £8,000, but the trustees of the fund thought that supplying the money to the widows and orphans might give them ideas above their station, so a memorial was paid for instead, to be installed in the parish Church of St Mary in the town.
 Soon after the tragedy, the local lifeboat committee agreed to the RNLI taking over responsibility for the Whitby lifeboats.

 In 1881, a ship foundered during a heavy snowstorm in Robin Hood's Bay.
 The lifeboat stationed in that village was deemed to be unseaworthy and so a telegraph was sent to launch the Whitby lifeboat, the Robert Whitworth.
 Due to the heavy seas, this had to be taken over land through blizzards and snowdrifts.
 A similar situation occurred in April 1834, when the lifeboat from Whitby was carried overland to Robin Hood's bay to rescue two women in difficulty.